Hilary of Poitiers

 How many times was Hilary of Poitiers exiled or condemned — and by whom?

-Hilary of Poitiers was exiled once by Emperor Constantius II after the Council of Béziers in 356 CE.
-Constantius II was sympathetic to Arianism and saw Hilary's staunch defense of Nicene orthodoxy as a threat to his religious policies.
+Hilary of Poitiers was exiled once by Emperor Constantius II in 356 CE after the Council of Béziers.
+His exile was a result of his staunch opposition to Arianism and refusal to support the emperor's Arian-friendly policies.

 Who were Hilary of Poitiers's main opponents, and how did they fight back?

-Hilary's main opponents were Arian bishops and supporters, including Emperor Constantius II.
-They fought back by using political power to exile him and by promoting Arian-friendly councils and creeds to undermine the Nicene position.
+Hilary's main opponents were Arian bishops and supporters of Emperor Constantius II, such as Ursacius and Valens.
+They fought back by using political influence to exile him and by promoting Arian theology at church councils.

 What happened at the council Hilary of Poitiers attended or influenced?

-At the Council of Béziers in 356 CE, Hilary was condemned and exiled due to his opposition to Arianism.
-At the Council of Seleucia in 359 CE, he played a role in challenging Arian positions, although the council itself was inconclusive and led to further divisions within the church.
+At the Council of Béziers in 356 CE, Hilary was condemned and exiled for his opposition to Arianism.
+Later, at the Council of Seleucia in 359 CE, he played a significant role in challenging Arian positions, although the council ended without a definitive resolution.

 What did Hilary of Poitiers write, and is any of it still read?

 Hilary wrote several works, including 'De Trinitate' (On the Trinity), which is still read today for its theological insights into the nature of the Trinity.
-His writings were instrumental in defending Nicene orthodoxy and are valued for their clarity and depth.
+His writings were influential in shaping Western Christian thought and defending Nicene orthodoxy.

 Is Hilary of Poitiers considered a saint?
 By which traditions?

 Yes, Hilary of Poitiers is considered a saint in both the Roman Catholic Church and the Eastern Orthodox Church.
-He is recognized for his contributions to defending the Nicene Creed and is celebrated as a Doctor of the Church in the Catholic tradition.
+He is also recognized as a Doctor of the Church in the Catholic tradition for his contributions to theology.

 Why did Hilary of Poitiers refuse to compromise even when it cost everything?

-Hilary refused to compromise because he believed that the truth of Christ's divinity was essential for the salvation of humanity and the integrity of Christian doctrine.
-He saw the defense of the Nicene Creed as a non-negotiable aspect of his faith and mission.
+Hilary refused to compromise because he believed that the truth of Christ's divinity was non-negotiable for the integrity of the Christian faith.
+He saw his defense of the Nicene Creed as a duty to God and the Church, regardless of personal cost.

 Why does Hilary of Poitiers still matter to Christians today?

-Hilary of Poitiers matters to Christians today because he was a key defender of the doctrine of the Trinity, which remains central to Christian theology.
-His writings continue to provide valuable insights into the nature of God and the importance of doctrinal integrity.
+Hilary of Poitiers matters today because his defense of the Nicene Creed helped preserve the doctrine of the Trinity, which is central to Christian theology.
+His writings continue to provide valuable insights into early Church debates and the development of Christian doctrine.

 What is the most surprising or counterintuitive thing about Hilary of Poitiers?